View as a PDF here.

 - All group leaders must sign a photo/media release waiver on behalf of their entire group upon arrival.

 - Many guests at the Family House have weakened immune systems as a result of their treatment and medication.
 Exposure to communicable disease represents a more serious danger to those individuals.
-As a result, we ask that any members of your group who display signs of illness do not participate in cooking or visit the Family House.
+If any member of your group has displayed signs of illness within the last 14 days they may not participate in cooking, handling any of the ingredients, or volunteering at the Family House.
 Examples include signs of infection, flu-like symptoms, rashes, cough, or GI issues.

 - While in the kitchen, please use good hand washing techniques before preparing and serving meals.
 All kitchen surfaces must be wiped down before and after food preparation.
 When cooking meats, please ensure the proper temperature is reached for food safety.